watts-kit/watts_plugin_ssh-ca/README.md

         * * * * * root wget --quiet -O /etc/ssh/krl http://<REVOCATION-HOST>/krl

   This will fetch the newest revocation list from the server every minute.

+- This plugin saves the groups as principals in the certificate.
+You can specify which users are allowed to log in with The AuthorizedPrincipalsFile.
+Add this line to the sshd_config:

+        AuthorizedPrincipalsFile /etc/ssh/principals/%u

+   Add the groups that are allowed to login as user (%u) linewise into the /etc/ssh/principals/%u.

 How Watts talks with the ssh-ca